This page explains various error scenarios and troubleshooting steps to resolve the errors.

 If there are already 7 backups in a service, then you must first manually delete a backup before creating a new one.
 You can delete existing backups from the Backup/Restore tab.

-To backup metadata, you must be granted an IAM role containing the
+To backup metadata, you must request an IAM role containing the

 metastore.backups.create IAM permission.

-To restore metadata, you must be granted an IAM role containing the
+To restore metadata, you must request an IAM role containing the

 metastore.backups.use IAM permissions.